Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/README.md

 4. Create applications in Vitis against the platform.
 Vitis generates a host application, xclbin, and `sd_card.img`.
 5. Write `sd_card.img` to a SD card or update host application and xclbin to an existing SD card.

 In this module, you will utilize the Versal Extensible Part Support Design (CED) to create a hardware design.
-Compared with the Versal Extensible Design, which is used in [Vitis Platform Quick Start](../../../Getting_Started/Vitis_Platform/README.md), the part support design leaves the board level configurations, e.g., processing system (PS) side peripherals and double data rate (DD) related parameters for you to do configuration.
+In contrast to the Versal Extensible Design, which is used in [Vitis Platform Quick Start](../../../Getting_Started/Vitis_Platform/README.md), the part support design takes a slightly different approach.
+Specifically, it empowers you to handle board-level configurations independently.
+This includes configuring processing system (PS) side peripherals and fine-tuning parameters related to double data rate (DDR) as needed.
+This flexibility ensures that you have full control over the configuration process to meet the unique requirements of your application.

 To prepare the software components, you will utilize common image released by AMD and `createdts` command to generate the device tree file.
 After the whole software and hardware components are ready, you will package the platform.

 In each step, you will validate the generated files to make sure they work as expected.
 A frequent test methodology can help to narrow down the root causes if any error occurs.
 Lastly, you will run several test applications on this platform to test this platform.